Arrow BOOK

 • Reducing neuropathic pain intensity in selected patients

-• Improving sleep and activity tolerance when pain levels settle
+• Improving sleep and activity tolerance

-• Supporting progress with pacing physiotherapy and rehabilitation
+• Supporting progress with pacing, physiotherapy, and rehabilitation

-What to Expect During the Procedure
+What to expect during the procedure

-Your visit typically includes:
+Your treatment visit usually includes:

-• Explanation of the infusion plan and expected sensations
+2. Explanation of the infusion plan and expected sensations

-• Placement of a small cannula into the arm or hand
+4. Placement of a small cannula into the arm or hand

-• Continuous monitoring during the infusion
+5. Continuous monitoring during the infusion

-• Regular check ins by the clinical team
+6. Regular checks by the clinical team

-After the Procedure
+After the procedure

-After a ketamine infusion you may experience:
+After a ketamine infusion some people may experience:

 • Tiredness or fatigue